 If you read financial news or watch a financial news network you’ll hear at least 50 trading cliches a day.
 They sink into your head without you even realizing it.
 You hear them so often that they slip into your subconscious unquestioned, lying dormant until one it pops up to sabotage your trading plan.

-I always take my profits within a fixed target range.
+I always take my profits using a pre-determined and calculated method.
 That’s my strategy, it works for me and I stick to it.
 But occasionally the idea pops into my head “let the profit run.”
 If I listen to the voice, sometimes I may end up with a larger profit, other times a smaller profit.
 But that is not the point.
-“Let the profit run” is unquantifiable, therefore un-testable and only serves to deviate me from my plan.
+“Let the profit run” is unquantifiable, un-testable, and only serves to deviate me from my plan.
 It doesn’t tell me where to get out, when to get out, how long I let it run (till it turns into loss???) or what criteria I should use to eventually exit.
 It is advice that is highly available, but creates a bias under which the parameters of your trade go from known to unknown.